luomus/species-challenge/README.md

     - No, if there is description which can include this.
     - Yes, if we want to validate that observation dates are within this limit.
 - Do we need a login info page, or is it enough to just link to login page?
+- Subheadings to species list? e.g. Lehtisammalet
+- Non-species to the list?
+E.g. voikukat
+    - Yes.

 ### Next

-- species names to json
+- Species names to json, when we get list from the project.
+- List of species observed in the challenge

 ### Setup